Saturday, June 2, 2012

 My Aunt Rosa

-Aunt Rosa is a very influential type of person.
-She is a school teacher, from college to present time.
-She has always been the one with spoken opinions, encouraging family member participation at dinners and giving each person an opportunity to talk about themselves in a positive way.
-Knowing we were going to see Aunt Rosa and the we could look forward to sharing and hearing from about other family member's lives soon became a staple at each dinner or family gathering.
+Aunt Rosa is a very influential person.
+She is a school teacher, from college to the present time.
+She has always been one of the outspoken ones, encouraging family members' participation at dinners and giving each person an opportunity to talk about themselves.
+Knowing we were going to see Aunt Rosa and that we could look forward to sharing and hearing about other family members' lives soon became a staple at each dinner or family gathering.

-When, I think now about it, Aunt Rosa was there, spreading her good will, observations, and point-of-views, from my childhood to adulthood, she never stopped, speaking in and on our behalf.
-Of course, our dinners have dwindled to not so many, everybody is grown, or moved away.
-The children now, I am hopeful they have a family teacher in their midst, I think they do, my niece Marilyn is also a teacher.
+When I think about it, Aunt Rosa was there, spreading goodwill, observations, and points of view, from my childhood to adulthood; she never stopped speaking on our behalf.
+Of course, our dinners have dwindled to not so many; everybody is grown or moved away.
+Children today: I am hopeful they have a family teacher in their midst; I think they do.
+My niece Marilyn is also a teacher.

 Deborah "Nanilima " Howell